 Driving under the influence, or DUI, is one of the most common criminal charges brought against individuals across the state of Utah.
-It is crime that is taken very seriously by both police officers and prosecutors and can result in serious penalties if you are convicted.
+However, it is also taken very seriously because driving under the influence is incredibly dangerous and can result in some very harsh penalties.
 Aside from hefty fines and long jail sentences, you could also face a suspension of your driver’s license for months or years, rendering you unable to get around or get to work in some cases.
 However, you will have a chance to fight this suspension of your license at what is known as a driver’s license division (DLD) hearing, a proceeding that you must request in a timely manner or the suspension will automatically take effect.

 What Happens to Your Driver’s License When You Are Arrested for DUI in Utah

 When you are arrested for a DUI in Utah, there is a series of events that is going to take place which could result in you having your license suspended or losing it altogether.
 This could make it very difficult to hold down a job or do other everyday activities.
 For that reason, it is important that you contact our attorneys for DLD hearings so that you have the best chance of getting a good outcome after being arrested for driving under the influence.

 Immediately After Arrest

 After your arrest for DUI, the arresting officer will typically confiscate your driver’s license and issue you a citation that will serve as your temporary license for the next month.
 Once that temporary license runs out, you cannot drive because you do not have a license.
 If you choose to drive anyway and are later pulled over, you can face criminal penalties beyond the DUI that resulted in a temporary license.